21st Rule: Before the rule was adopted

 In the 1830s, the American Anti-Slavery Society wanted to propose to Congress that it make an attempt toward abolishing slavery.
 As such, abolitionists across the country organized and eventually submitted over 130,000 petitions to the House of Representatives between 1831 and 1844.
 James Hammond, a representative from South Carolina, first proposed the idea of imposing a gag on all anti-slavery petitions.
 Future President James Polk, at that time a representative from Tennessee, tried to resolve this problem and put it in the hands of a special committee.
 The committee's chairman, Henry Pinckney, dealt with the matter by refusing to consider any of them, and making anything that involved slavery automatically tabled.
 In 1836, the 24th Congress adopted the well-known Gag Rule.
-This rule declared that all petitions regarding slavery must be approved before passed or “be laid on the table and that no further action whatever shall be laid thereon.”
+This rule declared that all petitions regarding slavery must be approved before passed or "be laid on the table and that no further action whatever shall be laid thereon."

 Opposition

 Many people disagreed with this rule.
 The Whigs were opposed; John Quincy Adams led a group of congressmen who wanted to get rid of the rule.
 Adams declared to everyone that he was not an abolitionist, but thought this rule violated the constitutional right to petition.
 The Gag Rule was going against the First Amendment, which gives everyone freedom of speech and the right to petition the government for redress of grievances.

 Adams wanted to pass an amendment To what? against the Gag Rule.
-When the Whigs took control of the house, the Underwoods of Kentucky proposed an amendment declaring that the old House rules prevailed, instead of getting rid of them after a certain number of days.
+When the Whigs took control of the house, Joseph R. Underwood of Kentucky proposed an amendment declaring that the old House rules prevailed, instead of getting rid of them after a certain number of days.
 This included the 21st rule.
 Adams was not so fond of the idea and proposed a whole new amendment against the Underwoods to get rid of the 21st Rule.
 It passed by eight votes, 112–104.

 People who opposed Adams' ideas tried to kick him out of the House.
 They tried to take the chairmanship of the Congressional Committee Position from him.
 The first time Congress attempted to do this, they were unsuccessful.
 Everyone who opposed him tried again and the same result occurred.